How Financial Aid Works

 The only way to determine your financial aid eligibility is to apply.

-The U.S. Department of Education has released the FAFSA4caster to help you and your family plan for college by providing an early estimate of your eligibility for federal student assistance.
+The U.S. Department of Education has a FAFSA4caster to help you and your family plan for college by providing an early estimate of your eligibility for federal student assistance.

 Financial Aid Qualifications

 To receive aid from the student aid programs offered at UNC, you must:

 - Complete the Free Application for FStudent Aid (FAFSA) as well as any and all required follow`up information requested.

 - Be a U.S. citizen or eligible non-citizen

 - Register with the Selective Service, if required

 - Have a high school diploma or a General Education Development (GED) Certificate, pass a test approved by the U.S. Department of Education, or meet other standards your state establishes that are approved by the U.S. Department of Education.
 See your financial aid administrator for more information.